fpiantini/jokettt/README.md

 conda env update
 ```

+## Demo programs

+For example of simple applications that uses the jokettt classes, see the [jokettt_demo] repository.

 ## Credits

 - A.L.
 Aradhya [Minimax introduction article] (and all the following) in geeksforgeeks.org for implementation of the minimax player